nav-8288/Cookie_Decorator/README.md

 Purple = REFILL_CLEAN

-The firmware also provides temporary cookie-size feedback through the LED:
+Cookie size feedback is also implemented:

 SMALL = orange flash

 LARGE = white flash

-After the size flash expires, the LED automatically returns to the current state color.
+LED returns to the active system-state color after the flash ends

-6. Cookie size selection and scaling implemented
+Cookie size scaling is implemented:

-The firmware supports two cookie size selections:

-SIZE_SMALL

-SIZE_LARGE

-On startup, initCookieSizeFromSwitches() reads the physical switch positions and selects the initial cookie size.
-The firmware also watches for runtime changes and updates the active size accordingly.

-The print path uses a uniform scale factor through:

-float cookieScale()

-Current scaling behavior:

-LARGE = full scale (1.0)
+LARGE uses full scale

-SMALL = scaled down using the ratio 2.375 / 4.25
+SMALL uses a reduced scale based on the ratio 2.375 / 4.25

-This allows one path definition to be reused for multiple cookie sizes.

-7. UB logo minimap path prototype added

-A first point-based motion prototype is now implemented for the UB logo using:
+A first UB logo motion prototype is implemented using a normalized point list:

-struct Pt { float x; float y; bool extrude; };

-The current ub_path[] contains a rough placeholder outline of the UB logo using normalized coordinates from 0.0 to 1.0.
+current path is a rough placeholder, not the final UB outline

-The function:

-runMinimapPath(const Pt *path, int n, int pulseUs)

-does the following:

-reads the cookie size scale

-converts normalized path coordinates into mm dimensions
+points are scaled into mm dimensions

-converts mm dimensions into step counts
+mm motion is converted into step counts using placeholder X_STEPS_PER_MM and Y_STEPS_PER_MM values

-calls moveXY() for each segment

-The current design area is:

-width = 30.0 mm * scale

-height = 20.0 mm * scale

-This is still an early motion test path and not the final traced UB design.

-8. Coordinated XY motion implemented
+Coordinated XY motion is implemented using a Bresenham-style stepping routine:

-The moveXY() function performs coordinated two-axis stepping using Bresenham-style logic.

-This allows the X and Y motors to move together along straight segments instead of moving one axis completely before the other.
-That gives better path behavior for future printing.
+X and Y move together along straight path segments

-Current moveXY() behavior includes:

-enabling X and Y drivers during motion

-setting axis direction from the sign of the step count

-stepping both axes based on accumulated error

-stopping immediately if kill is triggered

-This is the first real coordinated XY drawing routine in the firmware.

-9. Kill logic integrated into motion
+current motion testing is focused on shape, scaling, and control flow

-Kill behavior is active both in the main control loop and inside movement routines.
+Kill behavior is integrated into the motion routines:

-When kill is triggered:
+active motion stops immediately when kill is triggered

-killRequested becomes true

-system state changes to KILLED

 all drivers are disabled

 LED changes to red

-current motion exits immediately

-This kill protection is already built into:

-moveXY()

-jogAxis()
+system enters KILLED

-10. Refill/Clean mode prototype added
+Refill/Clean mode is partially implemented:

-The refill/clean button toggles a service mode using REFILL_CLEAN.

-Current behavior:

-entering refill/clean mode sets the LED purple
+entering refill mode sets the LED to purple

-the extruder motor performs a short reverse jog
+extruder performs a short reverse jog

-pressing the refill/clean button again exits the mode and returns the system to idle
+pressing the refill/clean button again exits the mode

-This currently serves as a simple extruder service test and will be expanded later.

-Current Limitations
+Current limitations:

-The following features are not finished yet:
+extrusion during print motion is not implemented yet

-limit switch logic
+limit switch logic is not added yet

-homing for X, Y, and Z
+homing is not implemented yet

-end-stop protection
+end-stop protection is not implemented yet

-active extrusion during print motion

-final UB logo geometry
+final UB logo path is not implemented yet

-stricter mode restrictions during printing/refill/kill

-automatic refill detection

-full NEEDS_REFILL behavior

-calibration of X_STEPS_PER_MM and Y_STEPS_PER_MM
+X_STEPS_PER_MM and Y_STEPS_PER_MM still need calibration

-The extrude field already exists in the point list, but it is not currently used to drive the extruder during path execution.

-Next Steps
+Next steps:
-Motion validation

-verify correct X and Y motor direction
+verify X/Y direction and motion scale

-confirm expected physical scale of movement

-calibrate X_STEPS_PER_MM

-calibrate Y_STEPS_PER_MM
+calibrate steps/mm

-Path refinement

-replace the placeholder UB path with a more accurate traced outline
+replace the placeholder UB path with a more accurate design

-refine dimensions and margins

-validate scaling on both cookie sizes

-Extrusion integration

-begin using the extrude flag during print segments
+integrate extrusion during print segments

-add synchronized extruder motion with XY travel

-test frosting flow behavior

-Safety and machine control

-add limit switch pins and logic
+add limit switches and homing logic

-implement homing for X/Y/Z

-prevent motion into end stops

-enforce stronger restrictions between PRINTING, REFILL_CLEAN, and KILLED
+strengthen state restrictions between print, refill, and kill modes